alien4cloud/alien4cloud.github.io/documentation/1.3.0/admin_guide/backup_restore_migrate.md

 ## Perform backup

-To backup Alien4Cloud, go to the bin folder, and perform the command:
+To backup Alien4Cloud, from the root directory of the unzipped tool, perform the command:

 {% highlight sh %}
 ./backup-restore-tool.sh -backup -n backup121